gradient-ai/Wingman/README.md

 # Wingman

-Codestral + Phi powered coding assistant running on Paperspace!
+The Codestral + Phi powered coding assistant running on Paperspace!

+This is a work in progress, please be patient as we continue to improve the application.